 Plaid (again, remember to keep it subtle)

 Of course, you don’t have to get a suit with a pattern.
-Further, you can find suits in all kinds of other colors or patterns, but the more edgy you go, the more likely you are to wear something that doesn’t go well with it.
+Further, you can find suits in all kinds of other colors or patterns, but the edgier you go, the more likely you are to wear something that doesn’t go well with it.
 There is nothing wrong with staying simple and safe.

 Once you know what kind of color or pattern you want your suit in, you need to decide on the style of your suit.
 Suits can come in a variety of styles: